agilecustoms/release/README.md

 you push your changes to the feature branch, branch name becomes this dev release version:
 - semver is _not_ generated
 - no git tags created — your branch name is all you need
-- if branch name is `feature/abc` then the version will be `feature-abc`
+- if branch name is `dev/feature` then the version will be `dev-feature`
-- not every artifact type supports dev-release
-- for each artifact type, dev-release might have different meaning, see `dev-release` section for each artifact type
+- for each artifact type, dev-release might have different semantics, see `dev-release` section for each artifact type

 Example of 'dev-release' usage with AWS S3:
 ```yaml